Kirti757/Python-Projects/StudentManagementSystem/README.md

 ### Search Functionality:
 Search students based on various filters:
-Admission Number
-Full Name
-Class
-Email ID
-Phone Number
+Admission Number, Full Name, Class, Email ID, Phone Number

 ### Download to CSV:
 Export all student records from the database to a CSV file for offline access or reporting.